Home Latest Walks Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

-Initially I continued on my usual path from Hampden Common to Great Hampden, but when the church at Great Hampden came into view I turned half-right on a faint path through the tall grass of a large meadow.
+Initially I continued on my usual path from Hampden Common to Great Hampden, turning left beyond the cricket pitch, crossing over a road and following a drive a short distance, then taking a footpath starting between two houses on the right.
+The path passed a small wood and then crossed a large field and then a track or drive.
+But when the church at Great Hampden came into view a few yards further on, I turned half-right on a faint path through the tall grass of a large meadow.
 A Buzzard flew overhead here.
-I had to go through the electrically operated gate at the end of the drive to the church and Hampden House, then take a path going half-left through a similar meadow.
+I had to go through the electrically operated gate at the end of a drive (to the church and Hampden House), then immediately take a path going back sharp-left through a similar meadow.
 There was a nice view of the south front of Hampden House over to my left, then the path went downhill into the valley of Hampden Bottom.

 Path from Hampden Common to Great Hampden